k9qhb4rkzd-ux/OpenRow/README.md

 *Saints Row* on Xbox 360.
 It is not an emulator and not a mod loader  it is new C++ that reads the retail game's data files directly and runs the game on modern hardware, in a modern renderer, at framerates and resolutions the original never targeted.
+See https://ko-fi.com/itismrwonderful if you want to buy a coffee :)

 > **Status: pre-alpha.** OpenRow boots, streams Stilwater, plays the intro cutscene,
 > runs player creation, and executes the shipped mission scripts.
 It is not a finished